RxJS-CN/RxJS-Ultimate-CN/observable-anatomy.md

 # Observable Anatomy
-An observable has the following signature
+An observable's subscribe method has the following signature

 ```
-stream(fnValue, fnError, fnComplete)
+stream.subscribe(fnValue, fnError, fnComplete)
 ```

 The first one is being demonstrated below **fnValue**